VedantVH/Plant-Disease-Detection/README.md

 ## 🤝 Contributing
 Contributions are welcome!
 Feel free to open an issue or submit a pull request to help improve the accuracy or features of this project.

-## 📄 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----
-*Developed with ❤️ to support global food security and sustainable farming.*